santosr2/uptool/docs/environments.md

 ## Overview

-Two environments are configured in the release workflows:
+Three environments are configured in the release workflows:

 1. **pre-release** - Used for creating pre-release versions (rc/beta/alpha)
 2. **production** - Used for promoting pre-releases to stable versions
+3. **patch-release** - Used for creating patch releases on release branches

-Both environments require manual approval from designated reviewers before the workflow can proceed with creating/promoting releases.
+All environments require manual approval from designated reviewers before the workflow can proceed with creating/promoting releases.

 ## Environment Configuration